 Losses since the disappearance of Flight MH370 are causing severe financial pain at Malaysia Airlines (MAS), but the Malaysian government has apparently vetoed the idea of injecting any further cash into the ailing Malaysian flag carrier.
 According to one report, Malaysian Minister of Tourism and Culture Mohammad, Nazri Abdul Aziz said that there was no possibility of the country’s sovereign wealth fund Khazanah Nasional Bhd, which owns 69 percent of the company, bailing out the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Malaysia Airlines Faces Cash Woes".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Malaysia Airlines Faces Cash Woes".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.